Pricing Strategies: How to Scale and Grow Without Losing Profit (Guide)

 In order to succeed with market-based pricing, you need to conduct a thorough market research to understand what affects your sales and your offer.
 The final price of the product needs, therefore, to be adjusted to current market conditions.

 One of the companies that employ market-based pricing is Apple.
-This company knows its target audience and market perfectly and they use this knowledge to charge premium prices for their products (they also use value-based pricing which will discuss a bit further).
+They know their target audience and market perfectly, and they use this knowledge to charge premium prices for their products (they also use value-based pricing, discussed later in this text).

 The fact is that Apple is frequently ridiculed for their prices, but it doesn’t stop them for making millions of dollars on their products.
 That’s partly because Apple knows its audience and knows how much their customers are willing to pay.